Deepak-K-Anand/Table.js/README.md

 ### Demo
 A working example on JS Fiddle: [http://jsfiddle.net/6ptgb5hn](http://jsfiddle.net/6ptgb5hn/embedded/).
 The line charts have been implemented using [Peity.js](http://benpickles.github.io/peity/).

-> Note: The Table.js and Peity.js have been provided via my personal Firebase App and this not a <strike>CDN</strike>!
-So please use it by downloading the same as a local resource.
+> Note: The Table.js and Peity.js have been served via my personal Firebase App and this not a <strike>CDN</strike>!
+So please use it by downloading the same and refer it as a local resource.

 ### Styling
 The Table.js also applies a set of CSS classes to the Table and the Cells.
 They are enumerated as below -